flashdagger/ytdlp-plugins/README.md

 Note that on some systems, you may need to use `py` or `python` instead of `python3`

-## example: show the 20 recent titles from channel
+## example: show all titles from channel

-  `python3 -m ytdlp_plugins -e --playlist-items 1-20 https://www.servustv.com/unterhaltung/b/spielfilme/aa-1u4ebfxk52111/`
+  `python3 -m ytdlp_plugins -e https://www.servustv.com/unterhaltung/b/spielfilme/aa-1u4ebfxk52111/`

 ## yt-dlp